 Teeth in later life are essential for nutrition.
 Denture patients often become disabled from poor nutrition.
 Teeth firmly attached to dental implants give patients a better quality of life even in the late stages of life.
 Many patients have shared stories of a loved one who would have had a much better quality of life if they had only had better teeth to chew with to contribute to better health.

-Due to all these issues, many patients with significant mouth disease may qualify for medically needed procedures that Dr. Matiasevich can perform to move them towards a disease-free and functional oral health.
+Due to all these issues, many patients with significant mouth disease may qualify for medically needed procedures that Dr. Matiasevich can perform to move them toward disease-free and functional oral health.